-3.4.7.
-Sexual Assault and Other Sexual Misconduct Prevention Program and Procedures
+3.4.7 Sexual Assault and Other Sexual Misconduct Prevention Program and Procedures

-Sexual harassment, sexual exploitation, sexual assault, domestic violence, dating violence, and stalking are violations of Title IX of the Educational Amendments Act of 1972.
+Sexual harassment, sexual exploitation, sexual assault, domestic violence, dating violence, and stalking are forms of discrimination on the basis of sex and are violations of Title IX of the Educational Amendments Act of 1972.
 LECOM has a zero-tolerance policy of all such conduct whether perpetrated by employees, students, or campus visitors, whether committed on or off campus.
-The LECOM Policy Statement on Title IX Compliance and Affirmation of the Prohibition of Sexual Harassment, Misconduct or Violence, attached to this handbook as Appendix J, explains the LECOM Title IX policy, definitions, and the procedures to be followed if sexual harassment, sexual exploitation, sexual assault, domestic violence, dating violence, or stalking is alleged, including an investigation and resolution which may result in discipline.
-See Section 4.3.8 for more about hazing and non-sex-based harassment.
+The LECOM Policy Statement on Title IX Compliance and Affirmation of the Prohibition of Sexual Harassment, Misconduct or Violence, attached to this handbook as Appendix J, explains the LECOM Title IX policy, definitions, and the procedures to be followed in the event that sexual harassment, sexual exploitation, sexual assault, domestic violence, dating violence, or stalking is alleged, including an investigation and resolution which may result in discipline.
+See Section 4.3.8 for more about hazing and non sex-based harassment.